danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   serious confusion about it's lifetime state - not just whether it's still alive or getting destroyed, but also who exactly owns it or whether it's maybe a resurrected zombie representing a different instance now.
-This encourages that the lock morphes from a "protects some specific data" to "protects specific code from running" design, leading to all the code maintenance issues discussed in the [protect data, not code principle](/2022/07/locking-engineering.html#protect-data-not-code).
+This encourages that the lock morphes from a "protects some specific data" to a "protects specific code from running" design, leading to all the code maintenance issues discussed in the [protect data, not code principle](/2022/07/locking-engineering.html#protect-data-not-code).

 For these reasons try as hard as possible to not hold any locks, or as few as feasible, when calling any of these memory barriers in disguise functions used to manage object lifetime or ownership in general.
-Or the inverted antipattern, when this is not the case.
-We have seen two specific instances thus far:
+The antipattern here is abusing locks to fix lifetime issues.
+We have seen two specific instances thus
+far:

 * <code>kref_put_mutex</code> instead of <code>kref_get_unless_zero()</code> in
   the [weak reference pattern](#locking-pattern-weak-reference).
 This is a